-Here's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make additional payments that go to your loan principal.
-People make this happen in several different ways.
-For many people,Perhaps the simplest way to keep track is to make one extra payment every year.
-If you can't pay an extra whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
-Another option is to pay a half payment every two weeks.
-The result is you will make one additional monthly payment each year.
-These options differ a little in reducing the total interest paid and shortening payback length, but each will significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.
+Here's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars over the course of your loan: Make additional payments that go to your principal.
+Borrowers use different methods to meet this goal.
+Paying a single extra payment one time a year is probably the easiest to track.
+If you can't pay an extra whole payment in one month, you can divide that payment by 12 and write a check for that additional amount monthly.
+Finally, you can pay a half payment every other week.
+Each of these options yields slightly different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.